alioshr/clean-node-ts/README.md

 # clean-node-ts

-This is a case study of the implementation of an API with Typescript and all of the details listed below.
+This is a case study of the implementation of an API with Typescript and Nodejs

 ## Index